-Though you can technically apply to almost any intermediary across the country, you might be best served choosing one in your region or community, or selecting one that is geared towards providing funds for your business or for your background (i.e., women-owned or veteran-owned businesses).
+Though you could technically request almost any intermediary across the country, you might be best served choosing one in your region or community, or selecting one that is geared towards providing funds for your business or for your background (i.e., women-owned or veteran-owned businesses).

 Step 2: Complete business development requirements.

 Because using an SBA-backed loan is as much about learning about financial responsibility and money management as it is receiving funds, some intermediaries may ask you to take business training classes or demonstrate your knowledge in other ways.

 Don’t blow this off: Your microloan’s dispersal may depend on it.

 Step 3: Submit your request and wait for a decision.